 I think I sat in the waiting room for about an hour and a half.
 Then they called me back to the triage area, but they didn’t do any vitals or anything like that, which I thought was funny.

 Immediately, a doctor walked in, so I was like, “Okay, what’s happening?”
 The first thing he said to me was, “Wow, you look fine.”
 I’m like, “What’s supposed to be wrong with me?”
 The next thing he said was, “I’ve already consulted Hematology-Oncology.”

 As soon as he said that, I was like, ‘Wait, oncology?
 I have cancer?’

 I really think at that moment I was still in shock because I was actually sitting there in the triage room, playing on a tablet.
 I remember playing games on the tablet when he came in, so when he said it and then when he said, “You didn’t know?”

 Me: “Yeah, but I feel like they probably should have been sitting next to me when you told me, because now I just want to fall out.”

 Me: “My husband is here.”

 Doctor: “Okay, go ahead and grab him.”

 He was a lot more shocked than I was.
 He sunk down in the chair.
-I was looking like I don’t know what just happened.
-I literally went from being pretty much healthy three hours ago to now someone telling me I have cancer.
+I was looking like I didn’t know what just happened.
+I literally went from being pretty much healthy 3 hours ago to now someone telling me I have cancer.